Posted by Jeffrey Chipson on Feb 12th 2023

 Where Is Maté Tea Grown

-Maté tea is primarily grown in South America, particularly in countries such as Argentina, Brazil, Uruguay, and Paraguay.
-Within these countries, Maté tea is grown in specific regions known for their ideal climate and soil conditions, such as the subtropical forests of the Paraná River Basin.
+Predominantly flourishing in South America, Maté tea finds its roots deeply embedded in countries like Argentina, Brazil, Uruguay, and Paraguay.
+Within these nations, particular regions boast ideal climatic and soil conditions, nurturing Maté tea's growth; one such example is the lush, subtropical expanse of the Paraná River Basin.

 Maté Tea in Argentina